 - DBL: An employer can self-insure, insure the benefits through the NY State Insurance Fund (NYSIF), or insure the benefits through a private insurance carrier. - PFL: An employer can purchase PFL coverage from a private insurer or through NYSIF.
 An employer can self-insure PFL if they are currently self-insured for DBL.

 Job Protection:

 - NY DBL: None.
-However, another leave that provides job protection, such as FMLA or certain state laws, may run concurrently with NY DBL. - NY PFL: Yes https://paidfamilyleave.ny.gov/
+However, another leave that provides job protection, such as FMLA or certain state laws, may run concurrently with NY DBL. - NY PFL: Yes

-No important dates to make note of at the time of this publication.
+No important dates this quarter.